ericcgu/Portfolio/_pages/about-me.md

 ---

-I am a Senior Data Engineer with a passion for Data Wrangling and Visualization with Python, Machine Learning, Big Data and AWS Cloud.
+I am a Senior Data Engineer with a passion for Data Analysis and Visualization with Python, Machine Learning, Big Data and AWS Cloud.

 9 years experience leading data-driven software development in financial services.